Omensetter's Luck: Style

 In a Paris Review interview, Gass said, "When I first wrote the book, Furber wasn't even in it," and that it was only after rewrites that "Furber began to emerge.
 The book began to be the book I should have been writing all along.
 Now, a lot of people find that the Furber section is where the book goes to hell.
 As far as I am concerned, it is the only justification for that book."

-Praise
+Reception

 In his Salon article naming five overlooked American novels written after 1960, novelist David Foster Wallace called Omensetter's Luck Gass's "least avant-gardeish, and his best."
 And Susan Sontag wrote, "William Gass has written an extraordinary, stunning, beautiful book.
 I admire him and it very much."